 - When the dough has finished its first proving, start preparing the chocolate filling.
 Finely chop the Chocolate and place it in a heat proof bowl.
 Heat up the Milk until hot and pour it over the Chocolate.
 Leave for a couple of minutes then stir with a silicone spatula until smooth (see note 3).

 - Divide the Brioche Dough into 8 equal parts.
 You can use a kitchen scale to be precise if you want.

 - Roll each ball of dough into a rectangle.
 Using a pastry brush, cover with the chocolate then roll the dough on its long side.
-Using your palms, roll the tube for a few seconds to make sure it is properly sealed.
+Using your palms, roll the rope for a few seconds to make sure it is properly sealed.